wleepang/sagemaker4research-workshop/README.md

 ## Modules

 This workshop is divided into multiple modules.
 After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
-You can complete the remaining modules in any order.
+It is recommended that you complete the primary lab modules in the order listed.
+The optional lab modules can be completed in any order.

 - Preliminaries

 - Creating a Notebook Instance

-- Video Game Sales
+- Primary Lab Modules

+  - Digit Classification with Linear Learner
   - Distributed Training with TensorFlow

-- Image Classification

   - Bringing Your Own Model
   - Using Public Datasets

+- Optional Lab Modules

+  - Video Game Sales
+  - Image Classification

 ## Preliminaries